 Are you planning on spending your spring break in Fort Collins?
 Is your spring break in Fort Collins part of a staycation?
 Fort Collins is the perfect destination for your spring break plans.
 Here is a guide on the best things to do on spring break in the Choice City.
-You can plan your vacation HERE, and don't forget to scroll to the bottom for hotel specials.
+You can plan your vacation HERE,

 The Cache la Poudre River Canyon hosts a myriad of recreational opportunities for outdoor enthusiasts.
-From whitewater rafting (class I-V rapids), hiking, biking, camping, kayaking, and fishing, to winter sports like snowshoeing, cross country skiing and snowmobiling, the canyon is the perfect place to get away, all year round.
+From whitewater rafting (class I-V rapids), hiking, biking, camping, kayaking, rock climbing and fishing, to winter sports like snowshoeing, cross country skiing and snowmobiling, the canyon is the perfect place to get away, all year round.
 And, Colorado Highway 14, which follows much of the river, is a designated Colorado Scenic and Historic Byway between Fort Collins and the town of Walden.
 The Cache la Poudre-North Park Scenic Byway is recognized as one of the state’s premier scenic highways.
 This route features stunning scenery in the Poudre Canyon.

 The preferred method of transportation in Fort Collins is by bike, and although you see locals riding through snow storms, spring is the perfect time to explore this town by bike.
-With multiple bike shops around town like Recycled Cycles offering bike rentals and the Bike Share Program PACE, it's very easy to find the perfect bike for your adventure.
+With multiple bike shops around town like Drake Cycles offering bike rentals and the Bike Share Program PACE, it's very easy to find the perfect bike for your adventure.
 Fort Collins is a Platinum Level Bicycle Friendly Community (1 of only 5 in the nation) and offers 285+ miles of biking trails, paved and unpaved, to fit your biking desires.

 Fort Collins is known for its rich arts and cultures scene, and during the spring season it is fun to be able to explore local art while enjoying the beautiful outdoor weather.
 Art in Public Places takes you on a self-guided tour throughout town to explore local art, created to beautify the Fort Collins community.
 From north to south and east to west you can find painted wall murals, transformer boxes, and planters, beautiful sculptures, and even painted Pianos About Town that are often played by local passerbys.
 This is a great way to explore the art scene in Fort Collins while enjoying the benefits of spring in Colorado.